galimba/wxcam/README.md

 wxcam
 =====

-New optimised filters added to wxcam, using SSE
+New optimised filters added to wxcam, using  Streaming SIMD Extensions (SSE)

 ======  FIXES ======